CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    - Resource group: Select **azure-arc** from dropdown list.
    - Region: Select same region as the Resource group.
    - Operating Systems: Select **Windows**.
+   - Server Name: Type **sqlvm**
-   - License Type: Select **Paid - Standard or Enterprise edition license with Software Assurance or SQL Subscription**.
+   - License Type: Select **I have a production environment on this server with Enterprise or Standard edition covered by Software Assurance or SQL subscription ("Paid")**.

      Now, click on the **Next:Tags** button.